cbazureau/create-one-page-website/packages/cow-template/README.md

 # cow-template

-🚧 🚧 BUILD IN PROGRESS 🚧 🚧
+🚧 🚧 EARLY STAGE PROJECT 🚧 🚧

 This is the official base template for [Create One-page Website](https://github.com/cbazureau/create-one-page-website).